afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 https://app.circleci.com/pipelines/github/<your-github-username>/<your-github-repo>
 ```

-So we're checking our first build, and&mdash;*Whoops!* That doesn't look right...
+So we're checking our first build, and&mdash;*Whoops!* That doesn't look right&mdash;

 Our first build has failed: